containers/podman-desktop-extension-ai-lab/README.md

 The extension provides by default a curated list of recipes, models and categories.
 However, this system is extensible and you can define your own.

-To enhance the existing catalog, you can create a file located in the extension storage folder `$HOME/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab/user-catalog.json` in the extension storage folder.
+To enhance the existing catalog, you can create a file located in the extension storage folder `$HOME/.local/share/containers/podman-desktop/extensions-storage/redhat.ai-lab/user-catalog.json`.

 It must follow the same format as the default catalog [in the sources of the extension](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json).

 > :information_source: The default behaviour is to append the items of the user's catalog to the default one.

+> :warning: Each item (recipes, models or categories) has a unique id, when conflict between the default catalog and the user one are found, the user's items overwrite the defaults.

 ### Packaging sample applications